-The National Research Council (Cnr) has always paid special attention to international activity, which has been for years one of its main features representing a fundamental aspect of the transformation that Cnr is pursuing in oder to properly face the third millennium's challenges on research and technological development.
+The National Research Council (CNR) has always paid special attention to international activity which has been for years one of its main features representing a fundamental aspect of the transformation that CNR is pursuing in order to properly face Third Millennium's challenges on research and technological development.

-As of its birth in 1923, Cnr was called to represent Italy within the International Research Council (IRC) and to participate, the same year, in its first meeting held in Brussels.
+As of its birth in 1923, CNR was called to represent Italy within the International Research Council (IRC) and it was asked, the same year, to participate in IRC first meeting held in Brussels.

 - Technical Unit of utmost importance International Relations

-The Office for European and International Relations is in charge of governing and managing Cnr'srelationships with EU and other prominent International Scientific Organizations active within the European scenario, including monothematic research Organizations.
+The Office for European and International Relations is responsible for governing and managing CNR’s relationships with EU and other prominent International Scientific Organizations active within the European scenario, including monothematic research Organizations.

-It ensures Cnr's participation in strategic and coordination activities carried out by MIUR and MAE within the European context, also in close connection with the Italian Permanent Representation at EU.
+It ensures CNR participation in strategic and coordination activities carried out by MIUR and MAECI within the European context, also in close connection with the Italian Permanent Representation, at EU.

 It guarantees official relations with the National Representatives in the Framework Program’s Committees and with National Contact Points.

-It is responsible for providing all Cnr researchers with the appropriate assistance during the applying process for obtaining EU Framework Program’s grants.
-Potential applicants will be ensured with a constant flow of information aimed at broadening and understanding of international and domestic rules/procedures concerning specific issues of the EU Framework Program and of other EU initiatives (detection of 'Calls for proposls'; drafting of applications; management of projects/contracts; monitoring of the audit processes).
+It is responsible for providing all CNR researchers with the appropriate assistance during the applying process for obtaining EU Framework Program’s grants.
+All potential applicants are ensured with a constant flow of information aimed at broadening the understanding of international and domestic rules/procedures concerning specific issues of the EU Framework Program and of other EU initiatives (detection of “Calls for proposals”; drafting of applications; management of projects/contracts; monitoring of the audit processes).

-The Office encourages and supports the presence of Cnr within programs and initiatives launched by other European research Organizations (ESF, EuroHorcs, COST, Eureka etc.), aimed at the building of the European Research Area.
+The Office encourages and supports the presence of CNR within programs and initiatives launched by other European research Organizations (Science Europe, EuroHorcs, COST, Eureka etc.), aimed at the building of the European Research Area.

-In order to better support Cnr's participation in the European Research Area (ERA), the detached Units, spread in the territory, have the specific task to support the identification of ERA policies and key-tools: the Genoa unit is in charge of European Infrastructures and researchers’ mobility; Naples unit is responsible for multilateral strategies and cooperation with non-EU Countries (in the framework of European policies), while the Brussels branch works at Joint Programming Initiatives.
+In order to better support CNR participation in the European Research Area (ERA), its branches, spread in the territory, have the specific task to support the identification of ERA policies and key-tools: the Genoa unit is in charge of European Infrastructures and researchers’ mobility; Naples unit is responsible for multilateral strategies and cooperation with non-EU Countries (in the framework of European policies), while the Brussels branch works at Joint Programming Initiatives.

-As part of its activities, the International Relations Office financially supports and promotes the exchange of researchers for the development of jointly agreed research projects and of individual scientific activity, through bilateral Agreements on scientific and technological cooperation drawn up with corresponding research organizations in all Countries and in all continents.
-Within their framework, the Office also backs the carrying out of bilateral seminars.
-It promotes the participation of Italian researchers in scientific activities carried out by foreign institutions through the program of Short Term Mobility (STM).
-It supports and maintains close relations of collaboration with the Italian scientific Attaches at the Italian Representations abroad (where it has recently published calls for scholarships for young graduates) and with the scientific Attaches of the Embassies of foreign Countries in Italy.
+As part of its activities, the International Relations Office financially supports and promotes the exchange of researchers for the development of jointly agreed research projects and of individual scientific activity, via bilateral Agreements on scientific and technological cooperation signed with corresponding research organizations in all Countries and in all continents.
+Within their framework, the Office also backs the organization of bilateral seminars.
+It promotes the participation of Italian researchers in scientific activities carried out by foreign institutions thanks to the program of Short Term Mobility (STM).
+It supports and maintains close relations of collaboration with the Italian scientific attachés at the Italian Representations abroad (Calls for scholarships intended to young graduates have been recently published) and with the scientific diplomats of the Embassies of foreign Countries in Italy.

-Over and above ensuring, together with the tasked units of the Ministry of Foreign Affairs and of the Ministry of University and Research, the Italian representation within the large international Organizations and the non-governmental international Institutions, the Office manages the scientific activities deriving from the intergovernmental Agreements.
+Over and above ensuring, together with the specific units of the Ministry of Foreign Affairs and of the Ministry of University and Research, the Italian representatives within the large international Organizations and the non-governmental international Institutions, the Office manages the scientific activities deriving from the intergovernmental Agreements.

 Data source: Ufficio Relazioni Europee e Internazionali